lanl/sparsehub/README.md

     ./sparsehub ../examples/input.inp -l 2

 will run the problem using compressed row storage.
+Currently, dense (0), fixed-bandwith (1), and compressed row (2) storage is available.

 ## Command Line Arguments